cameronpovey/learningC/README.md

 # learningC
 Quick and short C practical sessions to help me learn the language

+*Oct 2021*

 These sessions were split into 5 practical sessions to help develop my skills along with a practice file for self-testing, each session has a range of problems that were given to solve.

+*Files are explained in alphabetical order with each session so some tasks may lead on from other excerises later on in the practical*

 <hr />